apache/echarts-doc/en/option/series/treemap.md

 Otherwise, we can configurate each node and also can configurate each level of the tree, or set a overall configuration on the series.

-The most frequently used one is『configurate each level』， the configuration item of `levels` is the configuration of each level.
+The most frequently used one is『configurate each level』,  the configuration item of `levels` is the configuration of each level.
 For example：

 ```javascript
 levels: [